On a typical day, medical personnel may encounter several situati... | Channels for Pearson+

 1

-State that the name of the measurement is 'kilogram' and the type is 'mass'.
+Conclude that the type of measurement is 'time', and the specific measurement is 'clotting time'.

 Was this helpful?